-These tiles can come in virtually any size and are available standard as small as 1/2” x 1/2”.
+These tiles can come in virtually any size and are available in standard as small as 1/2 x 1/2 inch.
 Squares and rectangles are the most common shapes, but specialty tiles come in a variety of forms.
-Some installations will combine glass mosaics with tiles of other types such as metal or stone, using the glass as accent pieces.
+Some installations will combine glass mosaics with tiles of other types, such as metal or stone, using the glass as accent pieces.

-Design: Probably the biggest benefit of using mosaic glass in a flooring application is the beauty that can be achieved with a proper installation.
+Elegant design: Probably the biggest benefit of using mosaic glass in a flooring application is the beauty that can be achieved with a proper installation.
 You have a choice between solid and multicolored tiles, which can then be arranged in simple or intricate patterns.
-Some stores will also sell repeating patterns which are used to create complex pictures of flowers or animals.
+Some stores will also sell repeating patterns, which can be used to create complex pictures and designs.

-Luminous: All but the darkest glass tiles will tend to reflect light, rather than absorb it.
+Luminous appearance: All but the darkest glass tiles will tend to reflect light rather than absorb it.
 This can make the mosaic pieces seem to glow with a luminous radiance that you can’t find in any other flooring material.

-Durability: As long as your glass tiles have passed the stringent ASTM standards required to be used as a flooring material, they should be durable and resistant to cracking under anything save sharp direct force applied with a hard object such as a hammer.
-Scratches are another matter.
+Durability: As long as your glass tiles have passed the stringent ASTM standards required to be approved for use as a flooring material, they should be durable and resistant to cracking under anything less than a sharp direct force applied with a hard object such as a hammer.
+Scratches are another matter—glass tiles will scratch.

 Disadvantages of Mosaic Glass Flooring

-If possible you should find someone with experience working with glass mosaics.
+If you are not careful, the adhesive will show through the tile.
+Unless you are very experienced with laying tile, it's best to hire a professional— someone with experience working with glass mosaics.
 This may be expensive, but the cost of the material is so high that you don’t want a mistake to ruin the installation.

-Scratches: While glass mosaics are durable and resistant to stains, they are susceptible to scratches.
-Over time scratches will accumulate in a glass mosaic floor, and after several years the installation will need to be replaced.
+Susceptible to scratches: While glass mosaics are durable and resistant to stains, they are susceptible to scratches.
+Over time, scratches will accumulate in a glass mosaic floor, and after several years the installation will need to be replaced.
 There are some colors and finishes that can be purchased which will hide damage from scratches.

 Glass mosaic tile flooring is expensive to buy, difficult to install, and costly to repair.
-Over time scratches in its surface can degrade the look of the tiles, requiring you to replace it entirely.
+Over time, scratches on its surface can degrade the look of the tiles, requiring you to replace it entirely.
 However, if you have the money to do it properly, mosaic glass tiles can create some of the most beautiful floors possible.